byuids-resumes/allisonbday_resume/docs/index.md

 ## Related Experience

-### Internships

-`January 2028 - June 2028`
-__Pacific Northwest National Lab__, Richland, WA

-- Worked on novel methods for soil sampling to reduce laboratory measurements
-- Used R and Visual Sample Plan to establish new sampling algorithms
-- Published a journal article in Environmental Quality.

 ### Data Science Lead

-`April 2027 - June 2027`
-__Westmark Credit Union__, Consultant

-- Developed a predicted model to support Westmark in custumer conversion from dealer loans.
+`January 2021 - April 2021`
+__The College of Eastern Idaho__, Consultant

+- Developed a statistical graph to show the STEM areas with the highest predicted growth in the next 10 years.
-- Used R and Python to build a machine learning model using CatBoost in Python and the Tidyverse for data visualization and munging.
+- Used Python to develop a dashboard.
-- Improved previous model development to over 85% balanced accuracy.
-Expect model to be implemented in Westmark business practices.
+- Improved the dashboard to be interactive and change data sets to National, Idaho, and Eastern Idaho.

 `September 2027 - April 2028`
 __Good2Go__, Consultant